Safe sun and vitamin D

 Practicing “safe sun”

 In Ireland, the best time for making vitamin D is in the middle of the day.
 A rule of thumb: If you can see your shadow and it is shorter than you are, then throw off every scrap of clothing you possibly can for 20 minutes or so (the skin on your torso is better at making vitamin D than your face, arms and legs).
-However, don’t this in sunshine holiday locations!
+However, don’t do this in sunshine holiday locations!
 Sun-hungry Irish people are prone to getting too much sun exposure too quickly, resulting in sunburn and possibly long term skin damage.

 The back of the neck is particularly sensitive to the sun, and overexposure could result in sunstroke.
 Be particularly careful to keep it covered, for example, when cycling.